CloudyneS/Docker-Apps/README.md

 - [ ] Add support and images for PHP8.1
 - [ ] Add support and images for PHP7.4
 - [ ] Google tag manager plugin
+### Unit Todo
+- Build with follow_symlinks option
+- Index not working

 ## Sendmail Configuration
 Environment variables: